Findlay06/RZA-Application/README.md

 In order to use these programs, Tkinter-Designer is needed as well as other packages it should be noted that the project would benefit from a virtual environment this would include dll files from an archive, poetry and pillow.

+Remember to change the file paths in order for the files to work!

 <!-- Includes -->
 ## Includes